khayll/jsonmix/README.md

  JSMix will find out if an object is an array, and will recursively apply the remaining part of the path to every item in it.
  You can also use "*" in the path, and this will apply the remaining path to every item in the object (even if it's not an array).

+ You can use playground.html as a tutorial, or just to play around with jsmix.